 Irish Red Cross Carer of the Year Eileen Cunniffe is a full-time carer for not just one, but two people.
-Eileen's husband Liam had a stroke eight years ago while Eileen's mother Colleen Curley came to live with her six years ago, as she was diagnosed with Lewy body dementia. -Eileen's daughters nominated their mother for the award with Emma explaining; "although Dad is independent in a lot of ways, brain injury has affected his coordination, and his personality is altered a lot.
+Eileen's husband Liam had a stroke eight years ago while Eileen's mother Colleen Curley came to live with her six years ago, as she was diagnosed with Lewy body dementia. ---Eileen's daughters nominated their mother for the award with Emma explaining; "although Dad is independent in a lot of ways, brain injury has affected his coordination, and his personality is altered a lot.
 With Granny, her short-term memory isn't great, and some nights she'd be up five or six times, so Mam doesn't really get to sleep much at night.
-She has two people with mental health issues which is a lot to take on when you've your own family and grandkids as well." - Eileen's week is a "whirlwind of constant appointments"-both in hospital and with the doctor, while Eileen also ensures Liam and Colleen take all of their medication.
+She has two people with mental health issues which is a lot to take on when you've your own family and grandkids as well." -Eileen's week is a "whirlwind of constant appointments"-both in hospital and with the doctor, while Eileen also ensures Liam and Colleen take all of their medication.
 But she takes her role as a carer in her stride.
 "She's the kind of person who would put everybody before herself," says Eileen's daughter Colleen.
-"She's always been that way inclined, it's in her nature. -"Obviously there are days where it would be quite stressful and it is exhausting but she just gets on with it, even if there are days where she's sick herself.
-They just don't make them like her anymore!" -Eileen has also become involved in an Alzheimer's Association Memory Café which was set up by Fiona Carmody and Aoife Tynan and meets once a month.
-"Mam volunteers there because she knows what other families are going through and she bakes for that," says Emma.
-"She goes down and chats with those who need to talk.
-It's an outlet for other families who are struggling with a family member being diagnosed.
-With all that she's doing-she's trying to give a bit back to the community as well.
+"She's always been that way inclined, it's in the community as well.
 She's great, she's very much a selfless person and I would say definitely a person who's full of empathy.
 She's always able to feel what other people are going through."

--Colleen and Emma are delighted to see their mother being recognised by the Irish Red Cross for all her hard work and care; "it's nice for her, just to say thank you, and for her to be acknowledged for the work she does in the background," explains Emma.
+Colleen and Emma are delighted to see their mother being recognised by the Irish Red Cross for all her hard work and care; "it's nice for her, just to say thank you, and for her to be acknowledged for the work she does in the background," explains Emma.
 "A lot of people probably won't even know what goes on behind closed doors or what people have to go through on a daily basis-there is a lot to be dealt with.
 Even at night time, most people are able to lay their heads down and get a good night's sleep whereas Mam still has a full-time job throughout the night, making sure that granny is ok and to comfort her."